Canal Cruising 2019

 With the proceedings over we all pitched-in to help put tables and chairs away, dismantle various items such as the bar and floating bridge landing stages.
 Just before we left we had a surprise visit from my son Glyn and his partner Brenda, They didn't stay long as they had only come to Lymm to visit Sextons Bakery in the village.
 After Lisa left Glyn and Brenda left shortly afterwards.
 By late afternoon we also left for our moorings, stopping at Oughtrington wharf to empty the toilet which was very nearly full.
 The rally was a great success and we received feed-back from many sources informing us how enjoyable the rally was.
 The weather was, in general, good But for now I had nearly a thousand photographs to sift through, resize and up-load to Lymm Cruising Club's website... http://www.lymm-cc.co.uk.
 And as well as that the Slipway magazine had to be collected from the printer, enveloped, addressed and posted in addition to formatting and sending the electronic version by e-mail.
 Good job I had the rest of the week off work!

 After doing some shopping, washing and the Slipway Magazine was emailed or safely enveloped and posted we planned to spend a few days on the boat chilling out after the exertions of the rally.
 We planned to tidy the boat up after the rally, do a few jobs on my "To Do List" and start making preparations for our Summer Cruise in three weeks time... can't wait!
 We arrived at Agden on the Wednesday afternoon with a full car.
 We carried the stuff we had brought with us down to the boat on a trolley and on the way noticed how quickly the potato crop in the adjacent field had grown during the last few days.
 Consequently, Ruby and I went for a walk in the field accompanied by my Leica.
+One of the resulting photograph is shown below which I think looks quite good in monochrome and the detail in the plants on the original un-resized image has to be seen to be believed.

 The field containing a crop of potatoes adjacent to our mooring at Agden